Demonstration of an imaging technique for the measurement of PSF elongation caused by Atmospheric Dispersion: Direct measurement of the PSF core

 \subsection{Uncertainties}

 We estimated the uncertainty, shown by the error bars in Figure~\ref{fig:direct_psf_results}, as follows.
-The covariance matrix of the least squares minimization routine determines the uncertainty in the Gaussian shift $i$.
-Together with the plate scale uncertainty of 0.01~arcsec pix$^{-1}$, this determines the error in the dispersion detected on the CCD.
+The covariance matrix of the least squares minimisation routine determines the uncertainty in the Gaussian shift $i$.
+Together with the plate scale uncertainty of 0.001~arcsec pix$^{-1}$, this determines the error in the dispersion detected on the CCD.
 However, the dominant source of error is originating from the wavelength dependence.
-As described in section~\ref{subsection:specklemethod_uncertainties}, the passband limits are not well defined.
+As described in section~\ref{subsection:specklemethod_uncertainties}, the passband limits change when taking the full spectral response into account.
 Next, the FWHM of the elongated PSF is a function of the FWHM of the PSF at the observed wavelength, the diffraction limit and the atmospheric dispersion \citep{Martinez2010, vandenBorn2020}.
+Finally, it should be noted that we did not include an additional error term for the telescope pointing accuracy.
+From our results, we would expect this to be on the order of 1-2 arcseconds for this particular telescope.
 Assuming independence, we estimate the total uncertainty as a root sum square of the errors as derived from their analytic expressions.